Almond joy energy bites – perfect bite sized healthy snacks to beat that chocolate craving! Vegan & gluten-free treats ready in less than 10 minutes.

 If I'm being completely honest, I probably should re-take these pictures.
 These pictures are from the first time I made them, and you can see that there are still little chunks of almond and dates that are not completely mixed.
 Sure, it adds a certain grunge vibe.
 Am I using that word right?
 Like not totally put together?
 Because they're not.

 Because what really happened is that the dates I added almost broke my food processor.
 If there is one thing you remember from this post, PLEASE let it be to remove ALL pits from dates before doing anything with them.
-That should get its own paragraph.

 Remove pits from dates.
 And double check that they are in fact, missing the pits.